samyak-raj/samyak-raj/README.md

 # 👀 About me

-## I'm a web developer currently learning MERN stack.
+## Aspiring full-stack web developer with a focus on the MERN stack (MongoDB, Express, React, Node.js).
+Passionate about building scalable web applications, learning modern technologies, and continuously improving my skills.

 # 💻 Skills
 - Web Development